DiamondLovesYou/rust-pnacl-hello-world/README.md

 ## Cooking and Serving

-* Run ```make NACL_SDK_ROOT=path/to/pepper serve```
+* Run ```make NACL_SDK_ROOT=path/to/pepper serve``` in a cloned copy of this repo.

 After its finished building, it'll open a new tab in Chrome!

 ### Note:

 The build will take longer than what the amount of source would otherwise indicate.
-This is normal, and is a result of the way the PNaCl IR legalization works (it's basically LTO).
+This is normal, even for debug builds, and is a result of the way the PNaCl IR legalization works (it's basically LTO).